Army Reserve Officer Training Corps (ROTC)

 Looking to become a leader?
 Army ROTC is offered through the cooperation of the Georgia Institute of Technology to provide students with career options that lead to commissions as officers in the Active Army, Army National Guard, or Army Reserves.
 All classes and leadership labs are offered at KSU.

 The ROTC program is divided into the Basic Course (freshman and sophomore years) and the Advanced Course (junior and senior years).
 There is no military obligation incurred for enrollment in the Basic Course.
-After successfully completing the Basic Course, students who have demonstrated leadership potential, passed qualifying exams and have four academic semesters remaining before graduating are eligible for the Advance Course.
+After successfully completing the Basic Course, students who have demonstrated leadership potential, passed the qualifying exams and have three academic semesters remaining to graduation are eligible for the Advance Course.
 Students can also qualify for the Advance Course if they have completed basic training and advanced individual training in any military branch.
 In addition, students who did not take ROTC during their freshman or sophomore years can qualify for the Advance Course by successfully completing the four-week Leader’s Training Course (LTC) any summer prior to their junior year.

 The Air Force Reserve Officer Training Corps (AFROTC)